bhoomit11/ScopedMediaPicker/README.md

     }

+Now here you get path as string for your picked image/video, also you need to pass mediaType parameter here
+> **mediaType** - this is required parameter,
+>>_ScopedMediaPicker.MEDIA_TYPE_IMAGE_ for image picker only
+>>_ScopedMediaPicker.MEDIA_TYPE_VIDEO_ for video picker only
+>>_ScopedMediaPicker.MEDIA_TYPE_IMAGE or ScopedMediaPicker.MEDIA_TYPE_VIDEO_ for both

-Now here you get path as string for your picked image/video but what if _allowMultipleImages_ is true, no worries you just have to call another call back for that in ScopedMediaPicker
+Now what if _allowMultipleImages_ is true, no worries you just have to call another call back for that in ScopedMediaPicker

-    scopedMediaPicker.startForMultiple { pathList, type ->
+    scopedMediaPicker.startForMultiple(mediaType = ScopedMediaPicker.MEDIA_TYPE_IMAGE or ScopedMediaPicker.MEDIA_TYPE_VIDEO) { pathList, type ->
         Log.e("List",pathList.toString())
     }